Reviewing AZEK (AZEK) and The Competition

-AZEK (NYSE:AZEK – Get Rating) is one of 21 publicly-traded companies in the “Plastics products, not elsewhere classified” industry, but how does it weigh in compared to its competitors?
-We will compare AZEK to related companies based on the strength of its analyst recommendations, valuation, institutional ownership, dividends, profitability, earnings and risk.
+AZEK (NYSE:AZEK – Get Rating) is one of 21 public companies in the “Plastics products, not elsewhere classified” industry, but how does it weigh in compared to its peers?
+We will compare AZEK to related businesses based on the strength of its analyst recommendations, valuation, dividends, institutional ownership, earnings, risk and profitability.

 Profitability

-This table compares AZEK and its competitors’ net margins, return on equity and return on assets.
+This table compares AZEK and its peers’ net margins, return on equity and return on assets.

 |Net Margins